nrwl/nx/docs/shared/core-tutorial/04-build-affected-projects.md

 }
 ```

-**Run `nx affected:apps`**, and you should see `cli` printed out.
-The `affected:apps` looks at what you have changed and uses the project graph to figure out which apps are affected by this change.
+**Run `nx print-affected --select=projects`**, and you should see `cli` printed out.
+The `nx print-affected` looks at what you have changed and uses the project graph to figure out which projects are affected by this change.

 **Now revert those changes**